A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: EMPIRICAL ANALYSIS

-For the empirical analysis, decennial census data of the United States are used from two waves: 1980 and 1990.
-The census wave specific contingency tables are presented in Tables X and Y. Details on the construction of the data used are left to the Appendix.

-Our sample covers those heterosexual young couples where the men are aged 30 to 34 years.\footnote{Another sample covers those heterosexual couples where the women are aged 30 to 34 years.
-I use this sample in one of our robustness checks (see Appendix).}

-Our variable on the highest level of education can take three values: ``less than high school", ``high school completed", and ``university completed".\footnote{\cite{ChooSiow2006} and \cite{NaszodiMendonca2020} use the same three categories as we do.}
+In the empirical analysis, we use decennial census data of the United States from IPUMS.
+Our data covers heterosexual young couples with male partners aged 30 to 34 years.
+The variable on the highest educational attainment can take three values: ``less than high school", ``high school completed", and ``tertiary education completed".\footnote{So, we work with the same three educational categories as \cite{ChooSiow2006}, \cite{NaszodiMendonca2020}.} The variable on race is dichotomous, taking the values of ``Black" or ``White".